What Is The Best Way To Define Ego? Sigmund Freud, Psychoanalytic Theory, And Others

 Medically reviewed by Nikki Ciletti, M.Ed, LPC and Melissa Guarnaccia, LCSW

 Over the years, many varying definitions of the ego have been put forth.
 In general, most people think of the ego as the way we view ourselves and our relationships with others.
-It may also mediate between our instinctual desires and the constraints of the external world.
+The term is often misunderstood, with people saying things such as “He has such a huge ego.”
+But understanding how the ego operates can be a powerful tool for self-reflection and personal growth.
+The ego may mediate between our instinctual desires and the constraints of the external world.
+In fact, the term originates from Freudian theory, where the ego acts as a mediator between the id’s desires and moral reality.
 The ego may play a role in certain mental health disorders, such as obsessive-compulsive disorder, narcissistic personality disorder, and borderline personality disorder.
 Online therapy can be a great way to address any ego-related issues you may be experiencing with the help of a licensed mental health professional.

-The importance of understanding the definition of ego
+The best way to define ego and the importance of understanding the definition of ego

 Understanding the definition of ego can be helpful for several reasons.
 First, the concept of ego is thought to play a major role in how we perceive ourselves and our relationships with others.
 The ego can shape our self-identity and self-worth, which may influence our behavior and interactions with others.